Check out a free preview of the full Web App Performance course

 [00:03:07]

 So also if you really have heavy tasks, you're gonna start thinking about moving that to WebAssembly.
-So if you're taking, you have a long, really long task and creating a thread is not making that better because you can create web workers as well with transcript.
+So if you're taking, you have a long, really long task and creating a thread is not making that better because you can create web workers as well with JavaScript.
 Another way is to create a module in WebAssembly, now it's compatible with every browser Squoosh, the app that we saw that is converting the apps, is making all the conversion in WebAssembly.

 [00:03:36]

 So it's an option, it's there for us, I know that as web developers, it feels really strange, like some strange guy there that we don't wanna see, we don't wanna touch but it's something interesting, okay?
-To see, we're not going to write dumb code in WebAssembly but for a lot of processing in my work.
+To see, we're not going to write dumb code in WebAssembly but for a lot of processing in might work.

 [00:04:00]